The comprehensive manual to plumbing your dish-washing machine: all fact you need to know

 What are the most common issues that may arise with the plumbing of dishwashers?

-The most frequent issues that arise with dishwasher plumbing include blockages, leaks and low water pressure.
+Common problems that occur with dishwasher plumbing include clogs, leaks, and low pressure.

-When should I have my dishwasher’s plumbing system maintained?
+When should I schedule my dishwasher’s plumbing system maintained?